magomimmo/modern-cljs/doc/tutorial-22.md

 user=> (exit)
 ```

-The launch the task to unit test the CLJS builds.
+Then launch the task to unit test the CLJS builds.

 ```bash
 lein cljsbuild test